-3.3 Build-Time Architecture of the JNI
+3.3 Example: Build-time views of the JNI

 The Java Native Interface (JNI) is a programming interface for Java.
 Using the JNI allows Java programs running within a Java virtual machine (JVM) to interact at run-time with applications and libraries written in other languages, such as C, C++ and assembly language.
-Similar to the Perl-C extension provided in Perl, JNI enables Java programs to take advantage pre-existing native applications, to exploit platform-dependent utilities, or to improve the performance
+Similar to the Perl-C extension provided in Perl, JNI enables Java programs to take advantage pre-existing native applications, to exploit platformdependent utilities, or to improve the performance of system bottlenecks [5].